-The entire P&T Portfolio (the P&T dossier and the collection of artifacts/documentation) shall be submitted to the department chair for consideration by the DPC.
+The entire P&T Portfolio (the P&T dossier and the collection of artifacts/documentation) shall be submitted to the department chair for consideration by the departmental promotion and tenure committee.
 The portfolio may be submitted electronically or in printed form (or a combination).
-The DPC and department chair shall use both the dossier and the collection of artifacts when evaluating the candidate for tenure and/or promotion.
+The departmental promotion and tenure committee and department chair shall use both the dossier and the collection of artifacts when evaluating the candidate for tenure and/or promotion.
 However, after departmental deliberations are completed, only the P&T Dossier shall leave the department and go to the dean of the candidate's college.
 The collection of artifacts/documentation shall be stored in the department and be available upon request during the remainder of that faculty member's P&T process.
 At the end of the P&T process, the P&T dossier will be returned to the candidate.